DevCloudFE/ng-devui/devui/tree/doc/api-en.md

 The `checkAllNodes(checked:boolean)`: determines the check status of all nodes based on the checked value.

 `mergeTreeNodes(targetNode:TreeNode)`: indicates the node to be combined.
 The default value is the entire tree.
 This operation combines the parent node with only one child node to optimize the tree display.
+This method changes the parent-child relationship of tree nodes and can be used only when the tree is read-only.
+If the node changes dynamically, this method is invoked each time after the source data is modified.

 `getNodeIndex(node: TreeNode)`: Obtains the position of a specified node in the parent node.